AryanJassal/YouTubeClone/README.md

 I'm aware of these *gotcha*'s, and you should be too.

 - Site favicon will not show up in Google Chrome if you are using localhost (127.0.0.1) to host this website, although it does work in other browsers.
 (Tested only in Firefox)

+**Update**: I will no longer be actively working on this project any longer as of 7 November 2021.
+A stupid bug has given me too much grief.
+I may continue doing this again in the future (highly unlikely).